thelfer/MFrontGallery/docs/web/SmallStrainUmatWrapper.md

-This optional conversion of the consistent tangent operator in a separate code block is the main reason why we stored the values of the consistennt tangent operator in the local variable `K`.
+This optional conversion of the consistent tangent operator in a separate code block is the main reason why we stored the values of the consistent tangent operator in the local variable `K`.

 # Compiling the wrapper outside the `MFrontGallery`